 I = Incomplete Incomplete work.
 Requirements of the subject have not been met due to excused absence.

+Students have 10 days after the close of the marking period to make-up work.
 The parent portal is used to keep parents updated about student grades.
-Teachers are requested to update the online grade book regularly.
+Teachers are required to update the online grade book regularly.

 Report Cards